awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 A [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) is a unique type of IAM role that delegates permissions to a service so that it can create and manage resources on your behalf\.
 Amazon ES requires a service\-linked role to access your VPC, create the domain endpoint, and place network interfaces in a subnet of your VPC\.

 Amazon ES automatically creates the role when you use the Amazon ES console to create a domain within a VPC\.
-For this automatic creation to succeed, you must have permissions for the `iam:CreateServiceLinkedRole` action\.
+For this automatic creation to succeed, you must have permissions for the `es:CreateElasticsearchServiceRole` and `iam:CreateServiceLinkedRole` actions\.
 To learn more, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 After Amazon ES creates the role, you can view it \(`AWSServiceRoleForAmazonElasticsearchService`\) using the IAM console\.